-- A multi segment packet must have less than 6 segments in case the Tx burst function is set to multi-packet send or Enhanced multi-packet send.
-Otherwise it must have less than 50 segments. - Flows with a VXLAN Network Identifier equal (or ends to be equal) to 0 are not supported. - VXLAN TSO and checksum offloads are not supported on VM. - L3 VXLAN and VXLAN-GPE tunnels cannot be supported together with MPLSoGRE and MPLSoUDP. - VF: flow rules created on VF devices can only match traffic targeted at the configured MAC addresses (see rte\eth\dev\mac\addr\add()).
+- VLAN pop offload command: - Flow rules having a VLAN pop offload command as one of their actions and are lacking a match on VLAN as one of their items are not supported. - The command is not supported on egress traffic. - VLAN push offload is not supported on ingress traffic. - VLAN set PCP offload is not supported on existing headers. - A multi segment packet must have not more segments than reported by dev\infos\get() in tx\desc\lim.nb\seg\max field.
+This value depends on maximal supported Tx descriptor size and txq\inline\min settings and may be from 2 (worst case forced by maximal inline settings) to 58. - Flows with a VXLAN Network Identifier equal (or ends to be equal) to 0 are not supported. - VXLAN TSO and checksum offloads are not supported on VM.

+- L3 VXLAN and VXLAN-GPE tunnels cannot be supported together with MPLSoGRE and MPLSoUDP. - Match on Geneve header supports the following fields only: - VNI - OAM - protocol type - options length Currently, the only supported options length value is 0. - VF: flow rules created on VF devices can only match traffic targeted at the configured MAC addresses (see rte\eth\dev\mac\addr\add()).